-Authorized Uses: Sections 11o. and 11s. and Legislative Transfer 2017-5

-MDE shall allocate funds to needs related to the declaration of emergency issued on January 5, 2016.
-These funds shall be used to support the following activities to children that reside within the boundaries of a district with a majority of its territory located within the boundaries of a city for which an executive proclamation of emergency is issued:
+Authorized Uses: Sections 11o. and 11s. and Legislative Transfer 2017-5 Sections 11o. and 11s.: MDE shall allocate funds to address the needs related to the declaration of emergency issued on January 5, 2016.
+These funds shall be used for the purpose of providing the following services and programs to children who reside within the boundaries of a district with a majority of its territory located within the boundaries of a city for which an executive proclamation of